nuxt/content/docs/content/en/index.md

 ---
 title: Introduction
-description: 'Empower your NuxtJS application with @nuxt/content module: write in a content/ directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB like API, acting as a Git-based Headless CMS.'
+description: 'Empower your NuxtJS application with the @nuxt/content module: write in a content/ directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB-like API, acting as a Git-based Headless CMS.'
 position: 1
 category: Getting started
 features: